 “The house special is that most versatile vegan food: tofu in all its many delicious variations.
 Thus we keep it simple without offending anyone in this universalized multicultural domain.

 “We are now angling to invite our most honoured guest: Gautama Buddha from the Pureland Paradise.
-On earth he outranked JC, being the son of a maharajah, but up here we pay no attention to the maya of social status.
+On Earth he outranked JC, being the son of a maharajah, but up here we pay no attention to the maya of social status.
 However it’s hard to totally drop the hierarchies of Old Heaven.
-Buddha’s people argue that enlightenment trumps resurrection since it requires many lives of discipline and conscious evolution to achieve – liberating yourself with no need for salvation.
+Buddha’s people argue that enlightenment eclipses resurrection since it requires many lives of discipline and conscious evolution to achieve – liberating yourself with no need for salvation.
 Therefore in the Buddhist bardo, the Buddhas rank higher than the Gods.
 Jesus’s followers simply reply that however you spin moksha/nirvana, there’s something about the charisma of a fully fledged God; nobody outranks One.

 If music be the food of love, play on.